DrexelSystemsImmunologyLab/Artathon/Clone Bob/README.txt

 (from the "clones" table) and labels each sequence with the tree layer it is found in.

 Having labeled each sequence with where it is found in its tree, we made a bar graph that plots how many sequences are found in each tissue at a given tree layer.
-Since we did not have enough time to actually make the visualization, made a PowerPoint animation to demonstrate our goal.
+Since we did not have enough time to actually make the visualization, we made a PowerPoint animation to demonstrate our goal.
 The animation, which is consistent with the real data, shows circles (the circles represent the clone in the tissues, and its size represents how many sequences are in the circle) migrating through the body as time, or tree layer, progresses.